The-Code-Corner/LLM/README.md

 Our brains hold human intelligence.

-Our brains consists neurons that are connected.
+Our brains are consisted of neurons that are connected.

 If we use N to represent a neuron, then the simplest representation of brain is:
             Neuron*